To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 Licensing & Background Checks

-Background checks to determine if prospective paramedics have a criminal history are usually completed at the point of admission to the paramedic course, when applying to the State and County for licensure, and when seeking employment.
-In California, the background investigation typically includes an electronic fingerprint database search (Live Scan).
-If you have any questions about what and how the State of California reviews as part of the background check for paramedic licensing purposes, please visit their web site at www.emsa.ca.gov/paramedic or call their Paramedic Licensing Unit at (916) 323-9875.
+Background checks are conducted to determine if prospective paramedics have a criminal history, and are usually completed at the point of admission to the paramedic program, when applying to the State and County for licensure, and when seeking employment.
+In California, the background investigation typically includes an electronic fingerprint database search using Live Scan.
+If you have questions about what and how the State of California reviews as part of the background check for paramedic licensing purposes, please visit their web site at emsa.ca.gov/paramedic or call their Paramedic Licensing Unit at (916) 323-9875.

-Live Scan / FBI and DOJ Background Check: All enrolling students to the UCLA Paramedic Education Program must complete a Live Scan Check (specific information on location and hours for the Live Scan Check are sent as part of the Enrollment Packet given to incoming students).
-The Live Scan Check includes an exhaustive criminal background check by the FBI and Department of Justice (DOJ).
+Live Scan / FBI and DOJ Background Check: All students enrolling in the UCLA Paramedic Education Program must complete a background check conducted by UCLA.
+The Live Scan background check is conducted at the time of licensure and includes an exhaustive criminal background check by the FBI and Department of Justice (DOJ).

 - Prehospital Life Support (PHTLS)

-Some of these courses are offered through our Center.
-Many more are offered through local community colleges and programs.
+Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges.

-For more information on textbooks and other items such as equipment, licensing fees, and uniforms please see the Costs: What to Expect in the Program and Your Personal Expenses section of our web site.
+For more information on textbooks and other items such as equipment, licensing fees, and uniforms please see the Costs section of our web site.